 WP 6: Coordination and Management

-IUNG establishes effective and efficient management and coordination structure including all activities concerning the internal workflow. , information exchange and meetings in WP6.
+IUNG(Coordinator) and Quadro Synergy (Technical and Financial manager) establishes effective and efficient management and coordination structures including all activities concerning the internal workflow. , information exchange, and meetings in WP6.
 This work package coordinates the communication with the BIOEAST Governing Board.